 Also tested was one of the multiplayer modes called Infestation.
 This is basically a 4 player co-op horde mode.
 There seemed to be a wide variety of missions you will unlock, with the objective being to either survive or defend something.
 You will also be able to customise your character a bit and choose your weapon load-outs.
 We had a crack at this in solo mode, which gave a very small taste of what's on offer.
 However, it did show the new alien monster enemies you will face in the game and definitely gave the impression that this mode would be bat-shit crazy fun to play with 3 friends, so definitely something we look forward to trying out in the future.

 So...concerns?
 Two things stood out during the short time we had with the game.
 The first is that there weren’t many complete buildings to creatively destroy (a much loved feature of the last game), but this may be something that comes up later in the game.
 The second was the controller responsiveness: there was a very noticeable lag between moving the controller and the character moving on-screen.
 By the end of the demo this did become less noticeable as we got used to it, but still hope the developers will tighten up the responsiveness before the game ships.

 Either way, we walked away quite happy from the "speed date" we had with the game.
 As already mentioned, it played and felt a lot like Guerrilla; but considering how much fun that game was, that doesn't seem like a bad thing.
 Best of all, the linear, more sandbox-y approach looks like it should improve one of the last game’s biggest faults (too much boring travel time) and improve the story telling.
 We definitely recommend you check out the demo that is currently available on Xbox Live and PSN (when Sony decides to turn that back on, of course) and see for yourself how much fun the magnet gun is.
 Enjoy!

-The Good: Better pacing and storytelling
+Pros: Better pacing and storytelling

-The Bad: Claustrophobic, controls aren't responsive enough
+Cons: Claustrophobic, controls aren't responsive enough